Mishalzeera/bluebird-blackjack/README.md

   The takeaway was that, when GSAP was introduced, it was clear what it was needed for and was used for that purpose.
-In the case of the other frameworks, the confusion with JS was the main driving force, and the libraries didn't really seem to help that much.
+In the case of the other frameworks, the confusion with JS was the main driving force, and the libraries didn't really seem to help that much with gaining any clarity.

 - Readable code is important.